Estrogen Therapy

 Even though you may have friends or family members who experienced minimal menopause-related symptoms, that won’t necessarily be the case for you.
 Roughly 1.5 million women in the U.S. between the ages of 45 and 55 experience menopausal symptoms, often involving hot flashes, flushing, night sweats, and other uncomfortable physical and emotional reactions.
 Hormone therapy isn’t recommended for women older than 60.

-What Can Estrogen Therapy Do for You?
+What Can Estrogen Do for You?

-Bioidentical hormone replacement therapy at Rejuvime Medical offers you a treatment path designed to address your specific symptoms.
+Estrogen therapy at Rejuvime Medical offers you a treatment path designed to address your specific symptoms.
 The most common symptoms include:

 • Hot flashes